Bariatric Surgery Frequently Asked Questions

 How is Nausea is Treated Postoperatively? – Back to Top (FAQ)

 Why is It a Bad Idea to Bring Your Own Medication for Pain? – Back to Top

 Why Does One Feel More Pain Than Another? – Back to Top (FAQ)

 Look at pain threshold as a fence.
 If you have a low fence, which is a low pain threshold, anything can cross it.
-If you have a high fence, or a high pain threshold, only few things can cross it.
+If you have a high fence, or a high pain threshold, only few things can pass it.
 So this is why patients feel different pain levels regarding the same or different surgeries.
 People have different pain thresholds, and therefore feel different pain levels.
 What if patients have low pain thresholds?
 Should you talk to your bariatric physician beforehand?
 If patients have low pain thresholds, our goal is to stop pain before we even start the surgery.
-Talk to your physicians before to ensure that we know you have a low threshold.
+Speak to your doctors before to ensure that we know you have a low threshold.
 So pain is easy to handle after surgery.

 What can Patients do to Minimize Discomfort? – Back to Top (FAQ)

 Walk.
 Most of the discomfort is because of the gas right after surgery.
-So patients must walk and/or move around as much as they can right after surgery.
+So patients must walk and move around as much as they can right after surgery.

 What Happens if Patients Go Back Home, and Has Pain that Can’t Be Relieved? – Back to Top (FAQ)

 Is Removal of the Drain Painful? – Back to Top (FAQ)

 No, it might feel weird that something is moving inside – but it’s not painful.

 What Medications Should Post-Bariatric Surgery Patients Avoid? – Back to Top (FAQ)